raj142005/Notely/README.md

-#Notely
+# Notely

-Notely is an open-source task Management and a collaboration tool built for Individuals and Teams
+Notely is an open-source task management and collaboration tool built for Individuals and Teams to maximize their productivity